 In our particular setup we weren’t able to fit both the LG C9 and the Samsung ultrawide on the same wall, so we came up with a neat solution.
 TV-Lifts.co.uk make a series of mechanical TV mounts that allow you to store your monitor/TV inside a cabinet or, in our case, above the other display when not in use.
 This means the Ultrawide can be positioned in front of the OLED when it is in use, and moved above it when not, neatly solving that problem.
 A TV lift like this could also be useful in a games room for raising a flat panel display in front of a CRT, for instance.

 With the monitors decided, the next step is to choose an AV setup, including speakers and receiver.
-We’ll be covering that in detail in the next article.
+We’ll be covering that in detail in the next article, which you can now read by clicking here.